BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 see in the night sky will usually sort out what you're looking at.

 You think this might be a boring section?
-It's actually quite fun - Read on!
+It's actually quite fun - Give it a chance and read on!

 Hand on heart, I can tell you that everything you see in the sky is